ucfopen/UDOIT/README.md

 2. Once UDOIT is running on your web server you need to configure your LMS.
 Instructions for the different LMS's are in `INSTALL_<LMS_NAME>.md`.

-## Installing UDOIT on Heroku
-UDOIT can be installed on your own existing servers, but we've also configured an easy install to a Heroku server.
-Check out the [HEROKU.md Readme](HEROKU.md) for more information.

 ## Contributing

 Like any other open source project, UDOIT relies on contributions from the community to improve the tool.
 If you are interested in contributing to UDOIT, follow the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).